JixieZhang/KalRTPC/README.md

 ##To run this in windows:

 vc10 project files are also available.
 I can provide g77 compiler and VC10 project files for clhep.
-You need to download vc10 version of root_v5.28 from "root.cern.ch".
+You need to download and install vc10 version of root_v5.28 from "root.cern.ch".
 Place KalmanFilter and KalRTPC into the same directory.
-Then use the VC10 solution file.
+Then use the provided vc10 solution file.